GorkaUrbizu/text2cor/README.md

 Sequence to Sequence Coreference Resolution for English, using a Transformer.

-We used sequence to sequence to sequence transformer from [fairseq](https://github.com/pytorch/fairseq) for this work.
+We used a sequence to sequence transformer from [fairseq](https://github.com/pytorch/fairseq) for this work.

 More code and complete readme available soon.